The first great American city for families.

 And as normal people who appreciate a good time, if we build an entire city we’ll learn more, have fun, and make some memories.

-Another lens: Reforming existing institutions requires god-level skills in bureaucratic knife fighting, a skillset possessed by masochists, psychos, maybe like 4 normal people globally, and nobody else.
+Another lens: Reforming existing institutions requires people who find joy in bureaucratic knife fighting, a skillset possessed by masochists, psychos, maybe like 4 normal people globally, and nobody else.
 On the other hand, building a city is urgent work that demands the human spirit—and definitionally requires everyone’s help.

 How will I survive without a smartphone?!